Skip to content

 Method Signature Description

-is_connected() fn is_connected(&self) -> bool Whether the transport is still alive.
+is_connected() fn is_connected(&self) -> bool Whether the client owns a nonterminal transport attempt, including connecting.

 is_authenticated() fn is_authenticated(&self) -> bool Whether the server confirmed authentication.